a51bot/DrumSet/README.txt

 	follow the directions on this link
 	https://superuser.com/questions/143119/how-to-add-python-to-the-windows-path

-and be sure to checkout and make changes to the code :)
+and be sure to look at and do whatever you want to the code :)

 PS: